ows-ali/colorboxInventorySystem/README.md

 ### Features!
 This project has the following features/functionalities:

-* It has the ability to manage customers, salesmen and orders from pending to delivery status
+* It manages customers, salesmen and orders from pending to delivery status
 * It can generate multiple barcodes on a single click just by entering the quantity
 * An interactive way to add, retrieve and track history of the inventory
-* On Dashboard, it shows the current number of pending orders of current month
+* On Dashboard, it shows the number of pending orders of current month
-* It also shows the progrss of orders delivered on yearly basis for the management level purposes.
+* It shows the progrss of orders delivered on yearly basis for the management level purposes.
-* It sends a notification when a shade quantity drops from a defined limit which can be removed by clicking on it
+* It also sends a notification when a shade quantity drops from a defined limit which can be removed by clicking on it
-* It is a comperhensive and ready to use inventory management system for shades/threads boxes

-This project mainly uses the following technologies:
+This project uses the following technologies:

 1. PHP 5.6 with Yii 2 Framework
 2. A 1-D Scanner and a GK88t Zebra Printer with kit